hillfung/make_LDSR_annot/README.md

 1. specifying a set of SNPs to include
 2. collapse existing annotations

+## Requirements
+The function requires the `data.table`-package to be installed in R

 ## Getting started
 Clone this repository and:
 1. run `script_get_reference_file.sh` (optional)